- Bluetooth mice are the perfect answer to a cable-free desk and a great alternative for the laptop touchpad.

 - Optimize the Bluetooth signal

-- Find your Bluetooth mouse, right-click on it, and go to Update driver software
+- Find your Bluetooth mouse, right-click on it, and select Update driver software

 - Restart your computer and try to connect your Bluetooth mouse again

-Solution 3 – Check if the Bluetooth service running
+3. Check if the Bluetooth service is running

 - Press Windows key + R to open the elevated Run command line.